pawelgrzybek/pawelgrzybek.com/content/posts/2020-04-30-top-picks-2020-april.md

 ---
 title: "Top picks — 2020 April"
-description: "DNS server for families by CloudFlare, interesting CSS elements in new Facebook design, consideration for mocking objects in your unit tests, "
+description: "DNS server for families by CloudFlare, interesting CSS elements in new Facebook design, consideration for mocking objects in your unit tests, free GitHub for teams, TypeScript’s type notation explained, CSS 100vh in iOS Safari, "
 photo: top-picks.jpg
 draft: true
 ---